crossbario/autobahn-python/doc/work/apps.rst

 If you use "yield" inside any of the callbacks, `@inlineCallbacks` will be applied automatically.
-It means every yielded line will be be added in a Deferred so they execute sequencially, in regards to the other yielded lines in the same function.
+It means every yielded line will be be added in a Deferred so they execute sequentially, in regards to the other yielded lines in the same function.
 In that case, you should not `return`, but use `returnValue`.